pbayer/ProcessFlows.jl/README.md

 - throughput,
 - cost

-of production systems.
+of production systems or project organizations.

 All this has to be achieved by simple parametrization and by means of lists of

 - orders,
-- machines,
+- machines/ressources,
 - materials

 which are the basis of production and projects similar to systems like SAP, ERP or project management software.